chemnet-io/coconutKG/README.md

 ```<column_name>``` name of the column you want to use for the x- or y-axis

+## extract_fragments.py

+This script saves all fragments into a new json file.
+The original structure of the fragments caused us problems with mapping the data to RDF.
+For this reason we decided to use this workaround.

 ## License

 The code and experiments are available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).